leifbr/partnerlabs/docs/class2/modules/module03.rst

 Content Monitors
 ----------------

 The default monitor simply tells us the IP address is accessible, but we really don’t know the status of the particular application the node supports.
 We are now going to create a monitor to specifically test the application we are interested in.
-We are going to check our web site and its basic authentication capabilities.
+We are going to basic contnet check of our web site to determine it the servers are responding properly.

-1. Browse to **http://10.1.10.100** and on the web page select the **Basic Authentication** link under **Authentication Examples**.

-   a.
-User: **user.1**

-   b.
-Password: **password**

-   c.
-You could use text from this page or text within the source code
+1. Browse to **http://10.1.10.100**.
+You have an number of content items you could use to check the site status.
+You could check for text on this page.
+You could view the source code and check for a text string not normally visible to the user.
+You can also look in the HTTP header information being returned.

-      to test for availability.
-You could also use HTTP statuses or header information.
-You will be looking for the HTTP status “\ **200 OK**\ ” as our receive string to determine availability.
+2. We will be looking for the HTTP status “\ **200 OK**\ ” in the HTTP header infomration as our receive string to determine availability.

-   d.
-Note the URI is **/basic**.
-You will need this for your monitor.

-2. Select **Local Traffic>Monitor** on the side-bar and select the plus (**+**) sign or the **Create**
+1. Select **Local Traffic>Monitor** on the side-bar and select the plus (**+**) sign or the **Create**

 .. image:: /_static/101/image32.png